-The Connecticut Early Learning and Development Standards were developed in 2013.
-The Standards were written based upon current research and considered national and international standards and frameworks available at the time of development.
+The Connecticut Early Learning and Development Standards (CT ELDS) were developed in 2013.
+The standards were written based upon current research and considered national and international standards and frameworks available at the time of development.
 Statewide training and technical assistance is provided to all providers of all age groups and settings.
-Connecticut's Early Learning and Development Standards and the newly developed Connecticut's Documentation and Observation for Teaching System (CT DOTS) together provide important information on children's skills,, abilities and behaviors in order to plan curriculum and instruction.
-Furthermore this information is communicated to families' to inform them of their children's progress.
+Additionally, Connecticut's Early Learning and Development Standards and the newly developed Connecticut's Documentation and Observation for Teaching System (CT DOTS).
+Together these supply important information on children skill, abilities and behaviors in order to plan curriculum and instruction and communicate to families' children's progress.

-7.11.2 List and describe any other activities that the state/territory provides to improve the quality of child care services for infants and toddlers, preschool-aged, and schoolaged children, which may include consumer and provider education activities, and also describe the measureable indicators of progress for each activity relevant to this use of funds that the state/territory will use to evaluate its progress in improving provider preparedness, child safety, child well-being, or kindergarten entry and the data on the extent to which the state or territory has met these measures.
+7.11.2 List and describe any other activities that the state/territory provides to improve the quality of child care services for infants and toddlers, preschool-aged, and school-aged children, which may include consumer and provider education activities, and also describe the measureable indicators of progress for each activity relevant to this use of funds that the state/territory will use to evaluate its progress in improving provider preparedness, child safety, child well-being, or kindergarten entry and the data on the extent to which the state or territory has met these measures.
 Describe: